Bakuliya-sudo/project_jenkis-/README.md

 2. Internet Gateway should be attached to VPC.
 3. Add a route to your subnet's route that directs internet-bound traffic to the internet gateway.
 If a subnet is associated with a route table that has a route to an internet gateway, it's know as a public subnet.
 If a subent is associated with a route table that does not have a route to an internet gateway, it's know as a private subnet.

---Route Table
+-- Route Table

 Route table contains a set of rules, called route, that are used to determine where network traffic from your subnet or gateway is directed. each subnet in your VPC must be associated with a route table.

---Security Group AWS
+-- Security Group AWS

 1. Security group acts as a virtual firewall for your instance to control inbound and outbound traffic. when you launch an instance in a VPC, you can assign up to five security groups to the instance.